Nigerian soccer joins video game big league as local stars get avatars | Sports-Games

 Another fan is Lagos gamer Udom Ukeme.
 "I like the game because it is my nation's game.
 I can see people that I know inside the game," he said as he and a friend sat on a stripy sofa in his sitting room, smashing the buttons of a video game controller.

-Danyan hopes to broaden Vikseen Virtual's appeal further by introducing teams from across the continent and including African music and commentators.
+Daniyan hopes to broaden Vikseen Virtual's appeal further by introducing teams from across the continent, and including African music and commentators.
+(Additional reporting by Angela Ukomadu; writing by Hereward Holland; editing by John Stonestreet)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)